-A cloud-based IoT solution typically uses custom code and multiple cloud services to manage device connectivity, data processing and analytics, and presentation.
+A cloud-based IoT solution typically uses custom code and cloud services to manage device connectivity, data processing and analytics, and presentation.

-The IoT solution accelerators are a collection of complete, ready-to-deploy, IoT solutions that implement common IoT scenarios such as remote monitoring, connected factory, predictive maintenance, and device simulation.
+The IoT solution accelerators are complete, ready-to-deploy IoT solutions that implement common IoT scenarios.
+The scenarios include remote monitoring, connected factory, predictive maintenance, and device simulation.
 When you deploy a solution accelerator, the deployment includes all the required cloud-based services along with any required application code.

 The solution accelerators are starting points for your own IoT solutions.
 The source code for all the solution accelerators is open source and is available in GitHub.
 You're encouraged to download and customize the solution accelerators to meet your requirements.

 You can also use the solution accelerators as learning tools before building a custom IoT solution from scratch.
 The solution accelerators implement proven practices for cloud-based IoT solutions for you to follow.

 The application code in each solution accelerator includes a web app that lets you manage the solution accelerator.

 Supported IoT scenarios

 Currently, there are four solution accelerators available for you to deploy:

-Use this solution accelerator to collect telemetry from multiple remote devices and to control them.
+Use the Remote Monitoring solution accelerator to collect telemetry from remote devices and to control them.
 Example devices include cooling systems installed on your customers' premises or valves installed in remote pump stations.

-Use this solution accelerator to collect telemetry from industrial assets with an OPC Unified Architecture interface and to control them.
+Use the Connected Factory solution accelerator to collect telemetry from industrial assets with an OPC Unified Architecture interface and to control them.
 Industrial assets might include assembly and test stations on a factory production line.

 You can use the connected factory dashboard to monitor and manage your industrial devices: